Rhythms of Life

 A Musical Documentary Experience

-Here's a little glimpse of the film.
-Please share this trailer and web site to help us build interest!
+Please check out and share this trailer and web site to help us build interest!

 What's your favorite documentary about drumming?
 Think about it... there were none until now!
 Rhythms of Life explores the questions, how does drumming make you feel and how does rhythm affect us.
 The film features inspiration from internationally recognized drum circle leaders, music therapists, professional musicians and lots of people who love to drum.
 With an emphasis on the wellness aspects of music, there are drummers talking about their healing journeys, playing with cancer, Parkinson's, depression and other challenges.
 The aesthetic is unique - a musically fueled documentary with lots of high energy drumming and inspiration from those who practice in a wide variety of ways.
 It will appeal to those who love to drum and those who are curious about the community music making movement that is sweeping the planet.
 Shot over the course of three years throughout the US and Senegal, West Africa, this film experience will make you want to grab a drum and play!